Well hello hello and happy day!

 The more a person believes this…the more this statement will play out in the reality of their life.

-Think of it this way…if someone constantly told themselves they will never get out of debt…it becomes their truth.
-When they believe that this is their lot in life…most likely they give up trying to change their situation or they don’t even try because they believe there is no way out for them.
+Think of it this way…if someone constantly tells themself they will never get out of debt…it becomes their truth.
+When they believe this is their lot in life…quite often they give up trying to change their situation or don’t even bother to try because they believe there is no way out for them.

 On the other hand…a positive mindset could be a motivator to help someone set and achieve goals.